slmmnl/Octoprint-Bettergrblsupport/README.md

 ![grbl](https://raw.githubusercontent.com/gnea/gnea-Media/master/Grbl%20Logo/Grbl%20Logo%20250px.png)

-This plugin was largely developed based on Synmans Version.
+This plugin was largely developed based on Synmans Version of the same name.

 This version allows streaming of any wireless IP camera(provided it is on your network) instead of the default in-built streamer.
-A proper settings panel will be designed in the future.
+A new setting now appears in the settings panel that allows any IP Camera to be displayed.

 ## Setup